Tenza/configurations/ArchLinux Installation/1 - Base System Installation.md

 This is the command that will download and install the ArchLinux operating system.
 Keep in mind that only the `base` package is needed have a working system, but the `base-devel` package was also added because it will enable us to build packages to add to the system.

+On the live system, all download mirrors are enabled, and sorted by their synchronization status and speed at the time the installation image was created.
+The higher a mirror is placed in the list, the more priority it is given when downloading a package.
+You may want to edit the file accordingly, and move the geographically closest mirrors to the top of the list, although other criteria should be taken into account.
+The pacstrap tool used in the next step also installs a copy of the file to the new system, so it is worth getting right.

 <pre>
 pacstrap -i /mnt base base-devel
 </pre>